jeanmarc/webaccess/README.md

   * ![Call blocked](resources/host_cors_error.jpg)

 ### Solving the CORS problem
+Typically, we want to call APIs that are not directly in our control, so we will not be able to get the API equipped with the correct CORS headers.

 To work around the CORS restrictions, we leverage the server that hosts our webapp as an intermediary.
 Since that server is not running in a browser, it is not restricted by CORS policies.
-The webapp (in the browser) calls the server where it is hosted (this is the Same Origin, so API calls are allowed in the browser), and the server will call the "external" API, passing the result back to the webapp in the browser.
+The webapp (in the browser) calls the server where it is hosted (this is the Same Origin, so API calls are allowed in the browser), and that server will call the "external" API, passing the result back to the webapp in the browser.

 ## License